rcsb/BioCaddiePilot32/README.md

 2.6: Print network summary (global properties) of a given network  (flag = 3): <br>
 $ java org.biocaddie.citationanalysis.network.NetworkUtils 3 2008_2006_journal_citation_network.net

-PART 3: NETWORK METRICS: For a given network in Pajek.net format, compute three types of metrics for each node: inDegree centrality(citation count), pageRank and betweenness centrality. <br>
+PART 3: NETWORK METRICS: For a given network in Pajek.net format, compute three types of metrics for each node: inDegree centrality(citation count), pageRank and betweenness centrality.

 Call: java org.biocaddie.citationanalysis.network.NetworkMeasuresMetrics [flag] [network.net] [optional pageRankDampingFactor, default:0.5] <br>
 flag values= 1:pageRank 2:betweenness, 12: both pageRank and betweenness <br>
 $ java -Xmx28000m org.biocaddie.citationanalysis.network.NetworkMeasuresMetrics 1 2014_2012_paper_citation_network.net 0.5

 PART 4: COMMUNITY DETECTION : We analyze the community structure using InfoMap.
-Download InfoMap from http://www.mapequation.org/code.html and install it using make. <br>
+Download InfoMap from http://www.mapequation.org/code.html and install it using make.

 4.1: Run infoMap for the paper co-citation network in an undirected manner with N=5 attemps.
 N=5 number of attemps is important.
 Since infoMap algorithm is heuristic, for example if you run with N=1, most probably you cannot find optimum or best clustering.
 Run it with at least N=5, if you have time run it with N=10. <br>
 $ ./Infomap 2014_2012_paper_citation_network_cocitation.net output_directory/ --hard-partitions --tree --bftree --map --undirected --seed 5234535 -N 5 -vvv